James E. Short Center

 Federal Pell Grant

 Federal Pell Grants are awarded to undergraduate students who have not earned a bachelor’s or professional degree.
-Pell eligibility is determined by a formula developed by the U.S. Congress and is applied consistently to all applicants using the information reported in the Free Application for Federal Student Aid (FAFSA). http://fafsa.ed.gov.
-Grant is pro-rated based on student’s enrollment.
+Pell eligibility is determined by a formula developed by the U.S. Congress and is applied consistently to all applicants using the information reported in the Free Application for Federal Student Aid (FAFSA) which is found at http://fafsa.ed.gov.
+Grants are pro-rated based on the student’s enrollment and will be recalculated or reduced if the student fails to begin attendance in a course.

 PELL RECALCULATION DATE